 The smell of your baby’s poop is also important.
 Poop never smells particularly great, but if your baby’s stools have a stronger, smellier odor after they’ve started to eat a new food, this could be a sign of food intolerance.

-You should also call your baby's doctor if their poop contains a lot of mucus.
-Some mucus in your baby's poop can be normal when they're teething or very drooly.
-But if you've noticed that your baby's poop has had a lot of mucus for several days, your doctor will probably want to rule out a digestive infection.
+Сall your baby’s health care provider if their poop contains a lot of mucus.
+Some mucus in your baby’s poop can be normal when they’re teething or very drooly.
+But if you’ve noticed that your baby’s poop has had a lot of mucus for several days, your health care provider will probably want to rule out a digestive infection.

 Constipation is also a cause for concern for many parents.
 When your baby is constipated, their poop will be hard and resemble small pebbles.
 You’ll also see them struggle to poop, and they might go for several days without pooping.
 In these cases, try giving them more water, fruits, vegetables, and fiber.

 There are many things that can cause parents to worry after having a baby, and bowel movements are no exception.
-It's normal to be concerned about your baby being healthy and thriving.
-It's helpful to know what to look for in your 9-month-old baby's poop so that you know what's normal and when to call the doctor.
+It’s normal to be concerned about your baby being healthy and thriving.
+It’s helpful to know what to look for in your 9-month-old baby’s poop so that you know what’s normal and when to call the health care provider.